att/netarbiter/sds/install-kubeadm/README.md

 1. Assuming you are in a clean state (i.e., no docker, kubectl, kubelet, or kubeadm), install a master node by:
 ```
 ./install-masternode-calico.sh
+# Note:
+#   If you install K8s on AWS, GCE, etc., you may encounter a nameserver issue with Caclio [2].
-# Note: To use flannel instead, run ./install-masternode-flannel.sh
+#   Then, use flannel instead by:
+#   ./install-masternode-flannel.sh

 # To check if your master node is "Ready"
 #   (it may take a minute to get to the "Ready" status)